Thelma Raker Coffone is an award-winning writer who enjoys writing on a variety of topics, especially lighthouses.

 Nauset Beach Lighthouse and Cape Cod Potato Chips

 What do potato chips and the beautiful Nauset Beach lighthouse have in common?
 The Cape Cod Potato Chip Company has been making their famous chips for over 25 years and using the image of the lighthouse as their logo.
-If you are like me, you have seen the potato chip bag on the grocery store shelves and probably enjoyed the crispy potato chips.
+If you are like me, you have seen the bag with the logo on the grocery store shelves and probably enjoyed the crispy potato chips inside.
 However, more than likely, you never knew anything about the identity of the lighthouse or its history.

 Saved From Decommission